-As the new year approaches, the New Year's markets open annually in the streets with stalls offering red envelopes with custom calligraphy, decorations, flowers, and other traditional wears for New Year's celebrations.
-These markets are usually open for a few days in advance of New Year's Eve.
-Here, two women consider decorations for their Lunar New Year celebrations at a market in Yiwu, in China's eastern Zhejiang province.
+As the new year approaches, the New Year’s markets open annually in the streets with stalls offering red envelopes with custom calligraphy, decorations, flowers, and other traditional wears for New Year’s celebrations.
+These markets are usually open a few days in advance of New Year’s Eve.
+Pictured here, two women consider decorations for their Lunar New Year celebrations at a market in Yiwu in China’s eastern Zhejiang province.

 Feng shui predictions

 An incoming new year is a time to start anticipating what is ahead.
 Feng shui consultations are called upon during this time to predict and navigate the new Chinese zodiac year.
 In large cities like Hong Kong, people from all socioeconomic backgrounds consult Feng shui practitioners to consult about the new year.
 Here, Feng shui master Thierry Chow uses a luopan, or Chinese compass, at her office in Hong Kong ahead of the new year.

 At the New Year’s markets, calligraphers sell decorative banners and envelopes with couplets wishing luck, prosperity, and good health for the new year.
 This photo is of a calligrapher outside the Temple of Literature in downtown Hanoi in Vietnam in preparation for the Vietnamese Lunar New Year or Tet.